 Ideally, you should be able to share multiple screens simultaneously.
 Sadly, some providers lock that feature to paid plans.
 Don’t settle for less than individual screen sharing though as that’s more of a right than a privilege at this point.

 Check out the GetVoIP guide on free web conferencing apps with screen sharing to learn more on the matter.

 Video, voice, and text are the cornerstones of any conferencing software.
-The text chat is just as important as video and voice since it allows you to jot down notes during the meeting.
+The text chat is just as important as voice and video chat since it allows you to jot down notes while in your virtual meeting room.

 You can even share links instantly.
 Without voice chat, you’d have to email links to team members just so they can view the page you’re trying to show them.
 Alternatively, you could write the link down on a cue card — but we prefer text chat for the sake of efficiency.

 Being able to record your conferences is very useful for many reasons.
 First off, these conference recordings will serve as a reference for you and your team members.
 Being able to review this video reference at any time ensures that no tasks will slip under the radar.

 Furthermore, it also saves you time since you can reuse some recordings.
 For example, if you need to onboard a new writer, you can simply send them the recording of a previous onboarding conference and have them ask any questions afterward.